Still December 22nd into the solstice, into the new year really.

 I am assuming that space aliens will not in any way be organized this way.

-That you know, it makes no sense.
+That, you know, it makes no sense.

-Even if they're hominids, there's no reason that their psychology and and social organization should in any way resemble ours.
+Even if they're hominids, there's no reason that their psychology and social organization should in any way resemble ours.

-Um it's all our all of our organization exists because of the conditions here on Earth.
+All of our organization exists because of the conditions here on Earth.

 His mind is saying, oh, oh, you know, that part of me that is pretending to be a space alien is telling the other part of me that giant ships are coming in, so I'll spit this shit out.

-But it's his it's his paradigm being projected.
+But it's his paradigm being projected.

-So, like um, I know that Corey Good was full of shit because he was projecting stuff that was energetically impossible, right?
+So like, I know that Corey Good was full of shit because he was projecting stuff that was energetically impossible, right?

 It's impossible to send consciousness back and forth in time.